 I listened keenly as she spoke at the premiere of HoYaqeen which was attended by the glitterati of Karachi.
 Pakistan’s first and only Oscar winner, Sharmeen Obaid Chinoy was also present at this event.

-What Sabina said stayed with me; working for a news organisation has made me feel despondent and desolate.
+What Sabina said stayed with me; working for a news organization has made me feel despondent and desolate.
 As news of torture, rape, kidnapping, sectarian violence and bomb blasts pours in, I am left wondering where the good news is.

-According to the residents, the streets of Lyari were once filled with garbage and sewage but this is healthy change for their environment.
+According to the residents, the streets of Lyari were once filled with garbage and sewage but this is a healthy change for their environment.